scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

 General Limitations
 ###################
 Scylla Monitoring Stack uses Grafana for its dashboards.
-The dashboards are provisioned from files and are stored in Grafana internal storage.
+The dashboards are provisioned from files and are stored in the Grafana internal storage.
-There are consistency issues here, between restarts and between upgrades.
+There are two potential consistency issues, covered below.

-consistency between restarts
+Consistency Between Restarts
 ****************************

-By default, Grafana internal storage is inside the container.
-That means whenever you restart the Scylla Monitoring Stack (explicitly when restarting Grafana) any local changes will be gone.
+By default, the Grafana internal storage is within the container.
+That means that whenever you restart the Scylla Monitoring Stack (explicitly when restarting Grafana) any local changes will not be persisted.
- If you are doing and saving changes from the GUI make sure to configure an external directory for Grafana.
+If you are making changes and saving changes from the GUI make sure to configure an external directory for Grafana.

-consistency between upgrades
+Consistency Between Upgrades
 ****************************
-As mentioned earlier, the dashboards are provisioned from files, this means that when the files are changed, any changes stored locally will be overridden.For this reason, do not make permanent changes to a dashboard, or your changes eventually will be lost.
+As mentioned earlier, the dashboards are provisioned from files, this means that when the files are changed, any changes stored locally will be overridden.
+For this reason, do not make permanent changes to a dashboard, or your changes eventually will be lost.

-.. note::  You can save a dashboard change you made from the GUI, but it can be overridden and should be avoided.
+.. note::  You can save a dashboard change you made from the GUI, but it can be overridden.
+This should be avoided.

-At large, we suggest maintaining your dashboards as files, as Scylla Monitor does.
+At large, we suggest maintaining your dashboards as files, as Scylla Monitoring does.

-Using templated Dashboards
+Using Templated Dashboards
 ##########################
-Why does Scylla Monitor use dashboard templates?

-We found the Grafana dashboards Json format too verbose to be maintainable.
+Scylla Monitoring uses dashboard templates as we found the Grafana dashboards in JSON format to be too verbose to be maintainable.

-Each element in the dashboard file (Each Json  object) contains all of its attributes and values.
+Each element in the dashboard file (Each JSON  object) contains all of its attributes and values.

-For example a typical graph panel would look like:
+For example a typical graph panel would look like this:

 .. code-block:: json